gitdjay/Product-Registration/README.md

 </h2>
 - Company is given option to either set pre-defined serial numbers kept in contract or a function call can generate serial numbers themselves which can be done by <br>
 # launch button <br>
-- User can verify their serial number using
+- User can verify their serial number using <br>
 # checkSerial <br>
-= User can register their product by initiating a transaction using
+- User can register their product by initiating a transaction using <br>
-# regWarranty
+# regWarranty <br>

 <br>